Search icon

 Share Post

-What is a power steering system?
+What is a Power Steering System?

-Working of a power steering mechanism
+Working of a Power Steering Mechanism

-A power steering system contains a steering wheel, steering column, a universal joint, a rack and a pinion.
+A power steering system contains a steering wheel, a steering column, a universal joint, a rack, and a pinion.
 The steering wheel connects to the steering column, which stays attached to the pinion and rack through a universal joint.
 The other end of the rack remains attached to the wheel assembly through the tie rods.

 But, how does power steering in cars work from the inside?
 A power steering mechanism works in the following steps.